-Like I said, vitamin D is extra.
+Like I said, vitamin D is essential.

-"Food first" fails you in this particular instance.
+"Food first" fails you in this particular instance

 Vitamin D is one of the four essential fat-soluble vitamins (you know: A, D, E, K).
 We need to receive this micronutrient in adequate amounts daily for the myriad health functions described above.
 While you might think food is the answer, that's simply not the case here.
 Let me explain.